 In addition, I understand that this Handbook states Doña Ana Mutual Domestic Water Consumers Association's policies and practices in effect on the date of publication.
 I understand that nothing contained in the Handbook may be construed as creating a promise of future benefits or a binding contract with Doña Ana Mutual Domestic Water Consumers Association for benefits or for any other purpose.
 I also understand that these policies and procedures are continually evaluated and may be amended, modified, or terminated at any time.

+Employee Signature

+Date:

+POLICY CERTIFICATE OF R

-Employee Signature Date: DRUG AND ALCOHOL P OLICY CERTIFICATE OF RECEIPT I hereby certify that I have received a cop Water Consumers Association's Drug and Signature Date Approved Amended Employee Manual Sentor mber 7 2017 June 7 2018 40
+I hereby certify that I have received a Water Consumers Association's Drug a 1.0

+Signature Date